Skip to Main Content

 • Litmaps shows the relationships between scientific articles in a dynamic network graph format.
 It makes suggestions for articles based on the relationships between articles, which helps you to find articles outside keywords.

-• Research Rabbit visualises the networks formed between publications.
+• Research Rabbit visualizes the networks formed between publications.
 You can move forward on the map, creating new publication networks including authors and sources.
 The tool helps to find new connections between a certain phenomena being studied and the researchers.

 Laurea-kirjasto | Saavutettavuusseloste | Laurea Library | Accessibility statement